leighklotz/blatano/README.md

 amount of data, an information summary with everything it can remember about the entity it is hearing from.

-There are a projects that use ESP32 BLE Scanner, but all have different aims, though the tech stack is similar.
+There are other projects that use ESP32 BLE Scanner, but all have different aims, though the tech stack is similar.

 I started with the ESP32 Bluetooth Scanner, from Moononournation's